HSodhani1/AED_Final_Project/README.md

 of the customer who wish to get all the amenities provided by the hotel on their fingertips!

 ## How we have solved the problem:
+The solution of the problem faced by hotels to manage rooms and facilities they provide to their users who want to book a room in the hotel and also use the amenities provided is solved in this project.
+This project made on JavaSwing